 Photographing the Signing of the Marriage Schedule

-During the traditional signing of the register, focus is purely on the job at hand.
-The register has now been replaced by an A4 piece of paper called the marriage schedule.
+During the traditional signing of the register, the focus is purely on the job at hand.
+The register has been replaced by an A4 sheet called the marriage schedule.

 What this means for couples is that there will still be a signing, but the signing of an A4 piece of paper called the ‘Marriage Schedule‘, with all information to be entered online later.
-No marriage certificate is now issued on the day, with couples either receiving it through the post or picking it up in person.
+No marriage certificate is issued on the day; couples either receive it by post or pick it up in person.
+A couple of venues I work with still process it whilst the couple are on the premises, and present it during their photo shoot in the gardens.

 My very first wedding with a marriage schedule: Previously, the Cardiff registrars didn’t allow photography of the signing.
 Now, there are no data protection issues.

-Please bear in mind that this is still at the registrar’s discretion and some may still prefer this isn’t photographed to avoid distraction.
+Please bear in mind that this is still at the registrar’s discretion, and some still prefer not to have the schedule photographed to avoid distraction.

-Tray and Dan’s wedding was only small with just them and the witnesses.
-Being given the freedom to move freely, is much more preferable.
-Here, I went wide to photograph everyone in the room, including the videographer.
+Tray and Dan’s wedding was small, with just the two of them and the witnesses.
+Being given the freedom to move freely is much more preferable.
+I went wide to photograph everyone in the room, including the videographer.

-It used to be that at weddings at Cardiff City Hall, (as at many register offices and civil marriage venues) the registrar politely requests that I stop shooting until the signing was complete.
-I had to respect the rules of the house so turn my camera on to the guests until the signing was completed.
-The registrar then provided a blank ‘dummy’ register and let me pose the couple pretending to sign the register.
+It used to be that, at many register offices and civil marriage venues, the registrar politely asked me to stop shooting until the signing was complete.
+I had to respect the rules of the house, so I kept my camera on the guests until the signing was completed.
+The registrar then provided a blank ‘dummy’ register and let me pose the couple as they pretended to sign it.

-Now, I can still take posed photos with the pen and paper schedule, but because I will have already taken photos of the signing, the need to have the couple pretend to sign is diminished.
+Now, I can still take posed photos with the pen-and-paper schedule, but because I will have already taken pictures of the signing, the need to have the couple pretend to sign is diminished.
+Many couples still opt for posed shots, though, and I’m very happy to take them.

 I was a bit sneaky during this signing at Stoke Newington Town Hall.
-Had the registrar spotted me, she may or may not have said anything.
+Had the registrar spotted me, she might have said nothing.
 I was too far back to either be a distraction or capture any data.

 And Church Wedding Signings?

-Exactly the same place as for the groom above.
-But changing my shooting angle and going wider shows off amazing architecture not previously apparent.
+The same place as for the groom above.
+But changing my shooting angle and going wider reveals the unique architecture that wasn’t previously apparent.

 Goodbye Certificate Presentation

-The major negative for me is that the couple don’t now get their marriage certificate on the day, so there is no presentation and photo opportunity.
-I’ve always found that to be the definitive shot the shows that the couple is now officially married.
-Some registrars made a big presentation of it and it is a shame that this part of the day is gone… Still, I suppose it avoids them losing it on the way home!
+The major downside for me is that the couple doesn’t receive their marriage certificate on the day, so there is no presentation or photo opportunity (usually).
+I’ve always found that to be the definitive shot showing that the couple is officially married.
+Some registrars made a big presentation of it, and it is a shame that this part of the day is gone.
+Still, I suppose it prevents them from losing it on the way home!

 Presenting the marriage certificate: A part of the day that is sadly no more.

-Sometimes the place of signing is so attractive that it’s good to take some small family group shots there too.
+Sometimes, the place where the signing takes place is so attractive that it’s worth taking some small family group shots there, too.
 I took this in the Great Hall at a gay wedding in Caerphilly Castle.

 Where to Have the Schedule Signing for Photographic Aesthetics

 Finally, I include my all-time favourite ‘dummy’ register signing photo.
-Sam and Mark were so enjoying the occasion that this didn’t phase them at all.
-It’s also enhanced by the fact that Sam isn’t posing – she’s spotted some friends to make eye contact with instead.
-This gives a more natural appeal to the photo.
-I rather think that Mark saw the funny side too…
+Sam and Mark were so enjoying the occasion that this didn’t faze them.
+The photo is also enhanced by the fact that Sam isn’t posing—she’s made eye contact with some friends instead, which gives it a more natural appeal.
+I rather think that Mark saw the funny side, too.

 Chapter 6: Presenting Mr & Mrs – Confetti & Congratulations – Next>>>>